 The Communications division handles event marketing, media, branding, and outreach for all the divisions in UGBC.
 The role of this division is to get the word out about what UGBC is doing, capture memories through photography and videography, and design and order flyers, banners, and UGBC merchandise (cardholders, sweaters, stickers, etc) for various UGBC events.
 Applicants who are interested in the intersection between advocacy and design are encouraged to apply for Communications.

-Emma Searle, Director of Communications
+Caitlin Martin-Whelp, Director of Communications

 The Director of Communications oversees the division and all UGBC public relation material.
 In conjunction with the Community Relations Committee (CRC), they make every effort to ensure UGBC is clear and transparent in its actions so that it may be held accountable and truly represent the student body.